Enhanced Variational Quantum Kolmogorov-Arnold Network: Introduction

 Additionally, methods like Quantum Architecture Search \cite{2024EPJQT..11...76K} have been proposed to optimize the quantum circuit structure of KAN.
 However, current implementations face several limitations.
 VQKAN suffers from insufficient accuracy for practical use, while Quantum KAN requires a large number of control gates and ancillary qubits, making it unsuitable for today’s noisy intermediate-scale quantum (NISQ) devices.
 Moreover, the optimization of Quantum KAN becomes increasingly demanding with network size, due to the need to train a number of parameters proportional to the number of elements in each layer matrix.

 To address these challenges, we propose a novel quantum extension of KAN called Enhanced VQKAN (EVQKAN), designed within the framework of Variational Quantum Algorithms (VQAs).
 VQKAN reformulates the KAN structure using parametric quantum gates and feedback loops, emulating the original architecture within a VQE-style scheme.
-EVQKAN improves upon VQKAN by employing matrix-based layers that mimic KAN behavior, requiring only \( 2^{N_q - 1} \) parameter functions for a \( 2^{N_q} \)-dimensional layer.
-This results in improved accuracy compared to VQKAN, albeit at the cost of increased computation time.
-Required number of gates for 3 $ 8 \times 8 $-sized layer is only 75 compared to about 200 that is the number of required gate of Quantum KAN for 3 $ 2 \times 2 $-sized layers; hence, the risk of noise is far smaller \cite{GonzalezOtero2025_CCQKAN}.
+EVQKAN improves upon VQKAN by employing matrix-based layers that mimic KAN behavior, requiring only \( 2^{N_q - 1} \) trainable spline functions for a \( 2^{N_q} \)-dimensional layer.
+This is the sense in which EVQKAN is parameter-efficient: the number of trainable functions grows as the square root of the layer dimension, whereas Quantum KAN trains a number of parameters proportional to the number of elements of the layer matrix.

+We stress at the outset that this parameter economy does \emph{not} translate into a small circuit.
+The tiled sum-operator construction is realised with multi-controlled rotations, and for \( N_q = 3 \) a three-layer EVQKAN emits \( 1017 \) operations, of which \( 684 \) are Toffoli gates; decomposing each Toffoli into six CNOTs and nine one-qubit gates gives \( 4110 \) two-qubit gates and \( 10593 \) gates in total.
+Circuits of this depth are beyond the reach of present-day hardware.
+EVQKAN is therefore best understood as a simulator-scale and fault-tolerant-era construction, and all results reported below are noiseless state-vector simulations.
+Reducing the gate count --- for which block encoding and qubitization are the natural tools --- is the principal obstacle between the present work and hardware deployment, and we return to it in Section \ref{4}.

 Quantum computing algorithms, particularly VQAs, have advanced rapidly in recent years.
 Foundational work by Aspuru-Guzik and collaborators \cite{Kassal2011} has led to the development of widely used algorithms such as the Variational Quantum Eigensolver (VQE) \cite{McClean_2016}, Adaptive VQE \cite{2019NatCo..10.3007G}, and Multiscale Contracted VQE (MCVQE) \cite{2019arXiv190608728P}, among others \cite{2021arXiv210501141W, 2021arXiv210902009W}.
 These algorithms are well-suited for NISQ devices and have been successfully applied to quantum machine learning tasks \cite{2014PhRvL.113m0503R, 2019QS&T....4a4001K, 2019Natur.567..209H, 2022PhRvA.106b2601A, 2022arXiv220211200K, 2021PhRvP..16d4057B, 2020PhRvL.125j0401W, 2022arXiv220608316Y, PhysRevA.98.032309}.